hayfield/pointerly/README.md

 * `height` - height of the shape in px
 * `ctx` - context on which to draw the shape

-Shapes must also define a custom 'toString()' value which indicates what the shape is.
+Shapes must also define a custom `toString()` value which indicates what the shape is.

 Shapes can be registered into a pool using `Pointerly.Shapes.Register(customShape)`, allowing shapes to be created from their name.